bandonga/bandonga.github.io/collections/_sip/0-media-security.md

 SRTP is usable for extremely long-lived sessions, defining the maximum lifetime of a master key to be 248 SRTP packets.
 Besides the MKI, SRTP also defines a `<from,to>` mechanism for key lifetime.
 With authentication we have replay protection, by keeping track of sequence numbers and using typically a sliding window approach, SRTP determines  the packet is both authentic not duplicated.
 If the sequence number of an arriving packet was matching an index in the replay list, it is marked a replayed packet and can be discarded.

-**SRTCP** is also defined as a Secure RTP Control Protocol.
-Since it is also used for multicast session control the SRTCP message authentication is mandatory in the specification although not particularly useful in VoIP applications.

 ------------------------------------------------------------------------------------------------------------------------